 You need cellular access

-You want the convenience of Touch ID and Apple Pay
+You want the convenience of Face ID

-You want to smallest (or biggest) iPad
+You want the smallest (or biggest) iPad

-You use FaceTime and Skype a lot
+You use FaceTime and Zoom a lot

-Which iPad Should You Get?
+So, Which iPad Should You Choose?